Skip to main content

 • Deliver value

-• Deliver the required levels of quality, stability, and reliability
+• Ensure quality, stability, and reliability

-Applying Agile, Lean and DevOps principles to ITSM modernizes the approach and improves the ability of both ITSM and DevOps to deliver business benefits.
+Applying Agile, Lean, and DevOps principles to ITSM modernizes the approach and improves the ability of both ITSM and DevOps to deliver business benefits.

 Comments